 Heriot-Watt also offers the MSc Energy with Entrepreneurship.
 This programme includes a mandatory entrepreneurship element which aims to foster an interest in generating ideas, to develop your understanding of the commercial world and to help you learn to apply the necessary skills to undertake enterprising activities, whether in the context of independent entrepreneurship or within existing organisations.

 Both the MSc Energy and MSc Energy with Entrepreneurship are 1 year in length.
-The MSc Energy is also available part time by independent distance learning (IDL), typically over 2 or 3 years.
+The MSc Energy is also available part time by online learning, typically over 2 or 3 years.

-The MSc Energy by IDL has both a January and September intake .
+The MSc Energy by Online Learning has both a January and September intake .